 Portland Music Venues: 8 Hot Spots for Live Music

 Best known as The City of Roses, Portland, Oregon, also features a burgeoning live music scene.
-The city presents a blend of urban-residential and old-modern venues that offer a mix of bars, clubs, concert halls, and even old churches where fans can witness performances from local and touring musicians.
+The city presents a blend of urban-residential and old-modern venues that offer bars, clubs, concert halls, and even churches where fans witness performances from local and touring musicians.
 Here is a sampling of some of the best Portland music venues.

 Originally a vaudeville house in 1928, the venue became Aladdin Theater in 1930 and played host to comedian Jack Benny among others.
 For the next 40 years, it served as a movie theater before rebirthing as a music venue in 1993, bringing rock ’n roll shows and comedy to southeast Portland.

 An impressive list of performing artists — from Lindsey Buckingham, Stephen Stills and Black Keys to comedians Bill Maher, Paula Poundstone and Adam Carolla — have graced the 600-seat venue, which has won numerous awards as Portland’s favorite live music venue.

 Black Water Bar

 The coolest thing about Black Water Bar is its appeal to all ages.
 Kids often miss live music because they have to be drinking age to enter most clubs.
 Not at Black Water.
 This spot invites young fans to its underground scene to listen to local and touring punk and metal bands, while still serving alcohol to older patrons.